Have you ever wondered, what is the difference between the Amish and the Mennonites? What are their similarities? How can I tell the difference?

 Both follow the teachings of Menno Simons, after whom the Mennonites were named, however, the Amish group split from the mainstream Mennonites and took as their leader Jakob Ammann (born 1656) who believed that the Mennonites of the time were drifting away from the teachings of Menno Simons.

 The majority of the Mennonites who were followers of Ammann primarily were from Switzerland, and came to North America in the early 1700's.

-Ammann believed that there should be stronger Church discipline, and he insisted that the practice of "Shunning" be carried out for those whose behavior required that they be socially isolated from the rest of their group.
+Ammann believed that there should be stronger Church discipline, and he insisted that the practice of "Shunning" be carried out for those whose misbehavior required that they be socially isolated from the rest of their group.

 This created a divide between those who followed Menno Simons (Mennonites) and those who chose to follow Jakob Ammann and this divide still exists today.

 The two groups still share many similarities including their rejection of many conveniences of the modern world, such as electricity, TVs, radios, and automobiles, and even a tractor for farm work is not permitted.

 Telephones are also not permitted in the home, although sometimes one is connected and used away from the house, often in the barn.

 At home, a dialect of German is spoken, with High German being used for worship, and children learn English at school.

 Schools are a one-room School-house, where children are taught up to grade 8, where their formal education ends.
 Thereafter, boys will learn a trade, or farming and girls will follow their mothers and learn household skills.

 Women wear plain long-sleeved dresses in a variety of colours, an apron and bonnet - a white prayer cap if they are married, a black one if they are unmarried.